Dataverse repository software

 • working with legal experts at Harvard to define and communicate policies related to deposits of sensitive data

-• research to define archetypes of Dataverse installations worldwide to help the Harvard team anticipate effects of core product development on the community and their installations.
+• research for and definition of archetypes of Dataverse installations worldwide to help the Harvard team anticipate effects of core product development on the community and their installations.

 screens from different Dataverse repository software installations